Tientsin incident: Background

 Faced with a lack of funds to continue the war, Chiang started to engage in increasing desperate measures to raise revenue such as organising sales of opium via Macau and Hong Kong in an operation overseen by Dai and Du.
 That the Kuomintang government was prepared to run the risk of the shipment being intercepted by either the Policia de Segurança Pública de Macau or the Royal Hong Kong Constabulary (respectively) and the consequent public relations disaster reflected the need for money.
 Chinese Finance Minister H. H. Kung simply printed more and more money, leading to one of the worst spirals of hyperinflation yet seen in the world.
 That seriously undermined the Chinese war effort, as Chinese soldiers and civil servants were paid in worthless Chinese yuan.
 It was then that Britain made a series of loans to China intended to stabilise the yuan.

-The British government subscribed to what one might call a 1930s version of the "domino theory".
+The British government subscribed to a 1930s version of the "domino theory".
 If Japan took control of China, it was believed that inevitably, Japan would attack Britain's Asian colonies and the Dominions of Australia and New Zealand.
 As such, Neville Chamberlain's British government, despite being unwilling to go to war with Japan, was not prepared to accept a Japanese victory over China.
 From the viewpoint of London, it was much preferable for Japan to remain embroiled in China than to attack the British Empire.
 The British Ambassador in China, Sir Archibald Clark-Kerr reported to London that unless Britain gave China loans to continue the war, the economic collapse of Nationalist China, which the Japanese wanted, might very well occur.

 In late 1938, Britain started to make a series of loans to China to allow Chiang to continue the war.
-By 1939, the Chinese government had received loans worth £500,000 from Britain, which provided Chiang with badly-needed money to continue the war.
+By 1939, the Chinese government had received loans worth £500,000 from Britain, which provided Chiang with badly needed money to continue the war.
 Furthermore, in March 1939, the British government, began to an effort to stabilise the yuan by offering government guarantees to British banks that made loans to Kuomintang China and took in Chinese silver as collateral.
 The guarantees allowed British banks to lend China some £5 million, a step that the Japanese government publicly denounced as a "frontal attack" on the "New Order" in Asia that Japan wanted to build.